stoeckley/Eat-Static/README.md

 ```
 #### Custom aggregate types

-In addition to the simple techniques above for defining a custom "type", Eat Static provides a couple of useful macros for rounding out the picture of a specification for an aggregate map.
+In addition to the simple techniques above for defining a custom "type", Eat Static provides a couple of useful tools for rounding out the picture of a specification for an aggregate map.

 Map constructors and validators using ```describe```: